likithasarasani/Digital-Marketing-Analysis/README.md

 Charts and Analysis
 ## 1. Distribution of Total Cost and Conversions
-Description: This chart shows how the total campaign costs , conversions, Total Clicks , Total Impressions and Avrage Cost Per Click (CPC)
+Description:
+This section presents an overall view of campaign performance by combining key metrics such as total cost, conversions, clicks, impressions, and average cost per click (CPC).
+It helps in understanding the overall effectiveness of the campaigns.

 Key Metrics Analyzed:

 Total Cost
-Avrage Cost Per Click (CPC)
+Average Cost Per Click (CPC)
 Total Conversions
 Total Clicks
 Total Impressions

-Thoughts: For every 100 people who have seen the ad, approximately 10 have clicked on it, and only one has responded to the call to action.
-With a total campaign cost of $1.2 million and an average cost per click (CPC) of $2.4
+Insights:
+From the analysis, it can be observed that for every 100 impressions, around 10 users clicked on the advertisement, and approximately 1 user completed a conversion.
+The total campaign expenditure is around $1.2 million with an average CPC of $2.4.
+This indicates a significant drop in the conversion funnel and highlights the need for improving conversion strategies.

 <img width="1320" height="167" alt="details" src="https://github.com/user-attachments/assets/f7bab3af-b081-4fdf-a2c1-a68accbe41ff" />

 ## 2. Average CTR by Month and Platform
+Description:
-Description: This chart shows the average Click-Through Rate (CTR) for Facebook and LinkedIn campaigns each month.
+This analysis focuses on comparing the monthly average Click-Through Rate (CTR) across two platforms: Facebook and LinkedIn.
+It helps in identifying performance trends over time.

 Key Metrics Analyzed:

 Click-Through Rate (CTR)
 Month
 Platform (Facebook, LinkedIn)

-Thoughts: There is a clear superiority of LinkedIn in the first quarter of the year.
-In June, the CTR ratio rises to the highest rate of the year for both platforms.
-Subsequently, there is a significant shift in performance between the two platforms, with notable differences.
+Insights:
+The data shows that LinkedIn performed better in terms of CTR during the initial months of the year.
+Both platforms reached peak performance in June.
+After that, there were noticeable fluctuations between the platforms, indicating that platform effectiveness changes over time and depends on multiple factors such as audience behavior and campaign strategy.

 <img width="1039" height="423" alt="Line_Chart" src="https://github.com/user-attachments/assets/ab343818-5c7c-46f8-9a46-17db37a369c0" />

 ## 3. Total Cost by Month and Platform
-Description: This chart displays the total spending on campaigns for each month on both Facebook and LinkedIn.
+Description:
+This section analyzes the monthly campaign spending across Facebook and LinkedIn, helping to understand how budget allocation varies over time.

 Key Metrics Analyzed:

 Total Cost
 Month
 Platform (Facebook, LinkedIn)

-Thoughts: With the previous line chart (AVG_CTR), we can now link the efficiency of the platform to the cost of the campaign.
-This provides a clear visual representation of how performance measures relate to expenditure over time.
-The higher the actual ratio (CTR), the greater the cost.
+Insights:
+By comparing this with CTR trends, it is clear that higher spending often aligns with improved performance.
+This suggests a relationship between investment and campaign effectiveness.
+However, it also indicates the importance of optimizing budget allocation to achieve better results without unnecessary spending.

 <img width="1003" height="364" alt="Line_Chart(Cost)" src="https://github.com/user-attachments/assets/4d98e907-31b6-4473-a568-4908fdd1b254" />

 ## 4. Campaign Type Performance
+Description:
-Description: This chart compares the performance of different campaign types (Brand Awareness, Lead Generation, Engagement, Conversion) based on key metrics like Impressions, Clicks, and Conversions.
+This analysis compares different campaign types—Brand Awareness, Lead Generation, Engagement, and Conversion—based on their performance across impressions, clicks, and conversions.

 Key Metrics Analyzed: